 However, there are currently two levels of support that may impact the quality of the experience: Native and Default.

-Models with Native tool use support will generally perform better in tool use scenarios.
+Models with Native tool use support will have a hammer badge in the app, and generally perform better in tool use scenarios.

 Native tool use support